Review of the QCD sum rules for exotic states: Theoretical foundations

-In the energy region near or above the strong decay thresholds, we infer the masses of the bound states and resonances from the finite-volume scattering matrix of one-channel elastic or multiple-channel inelastic scattering.
+In the energy region near or above the strong decay thresholds, the masses of the bound states and resonances are inferred from the finite-volume scattering matrix of one-channel elastic or multiple-channel inelastic scattering.
 Various approaches with varying degrees of mathematical rigour have been used in the simulations \cite{Latt-method-Bicudo-PR-2023}.
-The simplest example is a one-channel elastic scattering with the partial wave $l$, where we parameterize the scattering matrix $S(p)$ satisfying unitarity $SS^\dagger=1$ in terms of the phase shift $\delta_l(p)$,
+The simplest example is a one-channel elastic scattering with the partial wave $l$, where the scattering matrix $S(p)$ satisfying unitarity $SS^\dagger=1$ is parameterized in terms of the phase shift $\delta_l(p)$,

-we can extract the phase shift $\delta_l(p)$ for the S-wave scattering using the well-established and rigorous Luscher's relation \cite{Latt-Luscher-NPB-1991, Latt-Luscher-NPB-1991-2,Latt-Luscher-Review-2018}, which applies for the elastic scattering below and above threshold.
+the phase shift $\delta_l(p)$ for the S-wave scattering is extracted using the well-established and rigorous Luscher's relation \cite{Latt-Luscher-NPB-1991, Latt-Luscher-NPB-1991-2,Latt-Luscher-Review-2018}, which applies for the elastic scattering below and above threshold.
 The phase shifts $\delta(p)$ provide copious information about the masses of resonances and bound states.
 In the vicinity of a hadronic resonance with a mass $m_R$ and a width $\Gamma$, the cross section has a Breit-Wigner-type shape with the value $\delta(s=m_R^2)=\tfrac{\pi}{2}$,